Pope Julius II: League of Cambrai and Holy League

 Julius hired Swiss mercenaries to fight against the French in Milan in May 1512, causing the French army to withdraw across the Alps into Savoy.
 The papacy gained control of Parma and Piacenza in central Italy.
 With the French out of Italy, a Congress was held in Mantua by Julius II to declare the liberation of the peninsula.
 Nevertheless, although Julius had centralized and expanded the Papal States, he was far from realizing his dream of an independent Italian kingdom.
 Italy was not at peace either.
-The French were preparing new campaigns to reconquer Milan, and Julius II confessed to a Venetian ambassador a plan to invest his counselor Luigi d'Aragona with the Kingdom of Naples in order to end Spanish presence in the south.
+The French were preparing new campaigns to reconquer Milan, and Julius II confessed to a Venetian ambassador a plan to invest his counsellor Luigi d'Aragona with the Kingdom of Naples in order to end Spanish presence in the south.

-On 10 November 1512, the Pope proposed the conclusion of a final and comprehensive peace treaty between the emperor Maximilian and the Venetians, that would resolve the ongoing political conflicts by favoring Maximilian's interests in northern Italy, mainly on the Venetian expense.
+On 10 November 1512, the Pope proposed the conclusion of a final and comprehensive peace treaty between the emperor Maximilian and the Venetians, which would resolve the ongoing political conflicts by favouring Maximilian's interests in northern Italy, mainly at the Venetian expense.
 Finding the Pope's peace proposals too demanding and also excessively favorable towards the emperor, particularly in the contested regions of Terraferma, the Venetian government decided on 23 December (1512) to initiate peace negotiations with the king of France, thus laying foundation for a major shift in alliances.

 The Pope did not live to see the result of those negotiations, since he died on 21 February 1513, and already on 23 March of the same year, a Franco-Venetian treaty was signed at Blois, thus marking the collapse of the Holy League.